 This is a website to demonstrate some of projects I am working on in a few areas of interest.
 Among them are the MCL86, MCL51, and MCL65 which are ultra-small footprint, microsequencer based, Intel 8086, 8051, and MOS 6502 processor cores.
-I have also developed a Lockstep Quad Modular Redundant system which contains four MCL51 processor cores that can not only run in lockstep, but modules can rebuild themselves upon a failure and then rejoin the lockstep.
+I have also developed a Lockstep Quad Modular Redundant system which contains four MCL51 processor cores which can run in lockstep as well as rebuild themselves upon a failure and then rejoin the lockstep.
 More information is available under the Applications tab as well as a video demonstration on my YouTube channel.

 Some project highlights:

 - MCL86, MCL51, and MCL65 are world's smallest Intel 8088/8086, 8051, and MOS 6502 processors cores.

 - MCL86 is the only cycle compatible Intel 8088 core available.

 - A quad-core 8051 CPU utilizes less space than a single instance of a typical gate-based 8051 core.

 - World's only lockstep quad modular redundant system that can rebuild itself.